Damp-Heat in the Large Intestine doesn’t sound good does it? And you’re right, lets hope you don’t get it.

 Actually, in its milder form it’s not too bad, and quite common.
-In fact, you will almost certainly have had it yourself.
+In fact, you’ve almost certainly had it yourself!

 The Large Intestine is the last stage of your intestines, following on from the Small Intestine.